 Sea Monkey is the latest adventure in a lifelong love affair with the hospitality business.

 We – that’s to say, Marcel and Corinna Frichot – are professional hoteliers of many years.
-We started out at Knockinaam Lodge, a small country house hotel in Dumfries and Galloway, south west Scotland.
+We started out at Denis Island in the Seychelles in 1980, before opening Knockinaam Lodge, a small country house hotel in Dumfries and Galloway, south west Scotland.
+Here we were awarded a Michelin star and won Country House Hotel of the Year in the same year.

 Having put it firmly on the map and established a gastronomic reputation which stands to this day, we moved onto The Elms, a Queen Anne-styled manor house in the Worcestershire countryside.